cissedhoore/HomeImprovementSystem/README.md

 - Signal Repeater Node

 ## Project Overview
-### commonNode
+### bfsBasicNode
-The first step is to create a basic node called the commonNode which is described in the commonNode.md file.
+The first step is to create a basic node called the Basic Node which is described in the bfsBasicNode.md file.

 ## Conclusion